 This Web site, sponsored by the Office of Minority Health, offers the latest resources and tools to promote cultural competency in health care.
 It includes free online courses accredited for continuing education credit, as well as supplementary tools to help health care providers and organizations promote respectful, understandable, and effective care.
 Free registration is required to access some of these tools.

-This guide includes the following:
+This site includes the following training materials: